-Your first thought should be on your physical health after a car accident.
-Immediately, you should begin the process of documenting your injury.
-Here are a few tips to keep track of your medical data in preparation for a personal injury claim.
+After a car accident, you should tend to your injuries right away.
+See a doctor as soon as possible, and start documenting your injuries.
+If you are unclear how to do this, here are a few tips to keep track of your medical data in preparation for a personal injury claim.

 Talk to your doctor about your daily activities.
-If you experience pain and discomfort while completing your normal duties, let your doctor know and get documentation.
-These records are for your employer and for your claim.
-After your initial visit, keep all follow up appointments.
+If you experience pain and discomfort while completing your regular duties, let your doctor know and get documentation.
+These records are for your employer and your claim.
+After your initial visit, keep all follow-up appointments.
 This is very important.
 If your doctor recommends physical therapy to recover from your injuries, then attend every appointment and complete the treatment.

 Throughout your treatment, be sure to save copies of all records and keep them in a safe place.
-You can present these records to your attorney, or you can use them if you are settling your own case.
-If you claim goes to trial, having good documentation will really help your case.
-Test results, X rays, and MRI’s are very powerful pieces of evidence for juries.
-If you present these types of medical evidence at trial, it will be very helpful for your case.
+You can present these records to your attorney, or you can use them if you are settling your case.
+If you claim goes to trial, having good documentation will help your case.
+Test results, X rays, and MRI’s are compelling pieces of evidence for juries.
+If you present these types of medical evidence at trial, it will be beneficial for your case.

 If you want more information about what you should do after a car accident, you can request a free, comprehensive book on the car accident claim 5 Deadly Sins That Can Wreck Your Injury Claim.

 Ready to speak with an attorney?
 Call us (703) 584-7277 to speak with one of our amazing team members!